timocp/ruby-calc/README.md

-tan    | x [, b]    | tangent of x within accuracy b tanh   | x [, b]    | hyperbolic tangent of x within accuracy b trunc  | x [, p]    | truncate x to p decimal places
+tan    | x [, b]    | tangent of x within accuracy b tanh   | x [, b]    | hyperbolic tangent of x within accuracy b trunc  | x [, p]    | truncate x to p decimal places version|            | version of calc that ruby-calc was compiled with

 Builtins with at least one required parameter are implemented as class methods of Calc::Q, Calc::C (or both) to allow object orientated style.
 Their behaviour matches the calc builtins as closely as possible.
 The receiver of these methods is what would have been the first parameter in calc.